blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Shared Libraries.md

 Shared libraries is the same fashion as executables.
 In fact, if an executable can provide a [[symbol table]] within itself, it can be accessed as an [[Application Binary Interface|ABI]], making it a shared library.

 Basically, the compiler compiles the source code and into object files.
-The linker statically links all the libraries and executables together, leaving a symbol table
+The linker statically links all the libraries and executables together, leaving the executable

 Nowadays, both libraries and programs use the same loaders to keep uniformity.
-Once both are loaded into the memory, the program can refer
+Once both are loaded into the memory, the program can refer to the symbol table and map the ABI endpoints to the memory locations of the shared library.

-Linker
+**Needs more clarity.**

+# Related topics
+- Symbol Table
+- Debugging Symbols
-Loader - Dynamic Linking - Shared objects
+- Shared Memory
+- Position Independent Executables (PIEs)